 Are You Wasting Your Marketing Dollars?
-Strategies to Personalize Customer Touchpoints with Better Data
+Strategies To Personalize Customer Touchpoints With Better Data

 Marketers today are wasting a lot of dollars by not knowing their customers.
-According to research by Janrain and Blue Research, 96% of consumes say they receive mistargeted information or promotions.
+According to research by Janrain and Blue Research, 96% of consumers say they receive mistargeted information or promotions.
 The repercussions can be costly, resulting in lost customers and a big hit to the bottom line.

 According to the research, consumers stated that types of mistargeting include:

 - 71% have received, “An offer that clearly shows they do not know who I am.”

 - 51% have received, “Mixed info across different methods of communication.”

 - 41% have seen, “‘Mistakes made about basic information about me.”

 Consumers expect brands to know them and are quick to act when they receive mistargeted and inconsistent communications.
 94% of consumers have taken one or more of these actions:

 - 54%: Unsubscribe from emails